joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-005.rst

 |

-Example 7: SQL Server as a port scanner
+예제 7: 포트 스캐너로 SQL Server
 --------------------------------------------------------------------------------------------

 In SQL Server, one of the most useful (at least for the penetration tester) commands is OPENROWSET, which is used to run a query on another DB Server and retrieve the results.
 The penetration tester can use this command to scan ports of other machines in the target network, injecting the following query: